Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Introduction

 \section{Introduction}

-Low-rank adaptation (LoRA) \citep{hu2022lora} and its variant \citep{zhang2023adalora,liu2024dora,hayou2024lora+} have emerged as a prominent class of parameter-efficient fine-tuning (PEFT) methods for large- scale foundation models \citep{sidahmed2024parameter, luo2023lcm, zhao2025each}.
+Low-rank adaptation (LoRA) \citep{hu2022lora} and its variants \citep{zhang2023adalora,liu2024dora,hayou2024lora+} have emerged as a widely used paradigm for adapting large-scale foundation models \citep{sidahmed2024parameter, luo2023lcm, zhao2025each}.
 By injecting trainable low-rank matrices into the pre-trained model, LoRA enables efficient fine-tuning with minimal training overhead and no additional inference latency.
 Despite its efficiency, LoRA often lags behind full fine-tuning (FFT) in practical performance.
 Existing attempts to bridge this gap fall into two categories.
 The first line of work strictly follows LoRA's memory constraint, so exploring over the full parameter space is inadmissible~\citep{hayou2024lora+,yen2024lora,kalajdzievski2023rank,chen2025lora}.
 Learning within the low-rank space is always difficult to utilize the powerful representation of FFT \citep{zhang2025lora,hao2024flora}.
 The second line of work enables full-parameter learning \citep{zhao2024galore,hesubspace, liao2024galore} through projection techniques to compress and decompress gradients and weights.
-While these over-parameterized methods improve performance , they ultimately output fine-tuned full models rather than preserving a shared base model with lightweight, task-specific low-rank adapters.
+While these over-parameterized methods improve performance, they ultimately output fine-tuned full models rather than preserving a shared base model with lightweight, task-specific low-rank adapters.
 As a result, for the inference period, these approaches with full-parameter learning are less efficient, since each task requires storing a full model.
 In contrast, if we obtain low-rank adapters for different tasks, inference time and memory cost can be significantly reduced \citep{yang2025mtl, liao2025dynamic, feng2024mixture}.
-Therefore, the key question remains open: allowing for the cost of full-parameter learning \citep{zhao2024galore}, \textit{how can we find highly representative low-rank adapters from an over-parameterized setting to retain inference efficiency?}
+Therefore, the key question remains open: \emph{how can we find highly representative low-rank adapters from an over-parameterized setting for better performance?}